 Ideas:

-• Use your phone’s location (geofence) to change the temperature when you leave home or arrive home.
+• Use your phone’s location (geofence) to adjust the temperature when you leave or arrive home.

-• Take advantage of a smart thermostat’s ability to keep the fan running after the AC compressor turns off.
-The coils generate cool air after they’re off, so why not pump the “free air” throughout your house?
+• Take advantage of your thermostat’s ability to keep the fan running after the AC compressor turns off.
+The coils still produce cool air after they shut down, so you get free cooling pumped through your house.

-• Get notified when it’s time to change your HVAC’s filter.
+• Get notified when it’s time to change your HVAC filter.

-• Get a notification when the humidity reaches a certain level.
+• Get a notification when humidity reaches a certain level.

-• Get a notification when the thermostat’s motion sensor detects motion to let you know someone is home.
+• Get a notification when the thermostat’s motion sensor detects someone is home.

 Robot Vacuums